jsalbato@cnm.edu

 Keymaster

-1. The tasks for each week are listed at the top of our webpage: (1) Do the reading while (2) answering the Reading Questions, then (3) use the lectures to get further clarity for your answers, then (4) take the Friday Quiz.
+1. The tasks for each week are listed at the top of our webpage: (1) Do the readings while (2) answering the Reading Questions, then (3) watch the videos to get further clarity in your answers, then (4) take the Friday Quiz.

-3. The best prep for the Friday quizzes is the Reading Questions, because most of the quiz comes straight from those questions.
-(Note: But please be sure to read the questions carefully, because there are some subtle differences from the reading questions that I want you to think about.
+4. The best prep for the Friday quizzes is the Reading Questions, because most of the quiz comes straight from those questions.
+(But please be sure to read the questions carefully, because there are some subtle differences from the reading questions that I want you to think about.
 You can paste some of your reading questions answers straight over, but this won’t work for all of the quiz questions.)

-4. The Friday quizzes cannot be made up, but there are many extra points built into the class to make up for missing a quiz or two.
-(The extra points are included in every quiz; these are not extra credit assignments.)
+5. The Friday quizzes cannot be made up, but there are many extra points built into the quizzes and final exam to make up for missing a quiz or two.
+So, if you miss a quiz or have a bad week, getting high scores on the next two quizzes will get you caught up quickly.
+There are no “extra credit” assignments.

-5. Grades are based on earning points.
-For example, a “B” is earned when you get 80 points.
-(Note: It is not a percentage; that’s much harder.)
+6. Grades are based on earning points (not percentage; that’s way harder).
+For example, a “B” is earned when you get 80 points (out of the 126 possible, that is only 64%…you see, Jeff is a softy).

 7. Philosophy is the study of the presuppositions in all fields of thought.
-(Note: Philosophy is the home of genuine critical thinking, carefully checking the support for all of our ideas, even the ones that we assume and seem obvious.)
+(Philosophy is the home of genuine critical thinking, carefully checking the support for all of our ideas, even the ones that we assume and seem obvious.)

 jsalbato@cnm.edu